 What is Platform-as-a-Service (PaaS)?

 Platform-as-a-Service (PaaS) is the next layer up from IaaS.
-In addition to the infrastructure layer of servers, storage, and networking, addition tools and software are added.
+In addition to the infrastructure layer of servers, storage, and networking, additional tools and software are added.
 The additions would include operating systems, database management, middleware, (services provisioned to applications beyond the operating system), and development tools.3

 This layer is primarily for developers and operational professionals.
 Very few business people interact with this layer.
 This is the layer where you put the code and it will run.
 This allows companies to build applications and solutions, with control over the parts, without necessarily having the technical expertise to put it all together.